min2ha/ukwa-site/content/target/20917/index.en.md

   "subject": "UK General Election 2015"
 }

-# Angling Trust: Political Parties Challenged to Sign Up to a Manifesto for Angling

 The Angling Trust is a representative body for game, coarse and sea anglers in England.